ungoldman/style.css/readme.md

 sf('style.css')
 ```

-Note that this method requires a little extra work.
+Note that this method requires a little extra work behind the scenes.
 Any external CSS files imported with sheetify must be compiled using [browserify](https://github.com/substack/node-browserify) or [sheetify-postcss](https://github.com/stackcss/sheetify-postcss).

 ### CDN

-Coming soon.
+Coming soon?

 ## Development